nyoung08/redmine_omniauth_google/README.md

 ### Authentication Workflow

 1. An unauthenticated user requests the URL to your Redmine instance.
-2. User clicks the "Login via Google" buton.
+2. User clicks the "sign in with google" buton.
 3. The plugin redirects them to a Google sign in page if they are not already signed in to their Google account.
 4. Google redirects user back to Redmine, where the Google OAuth plugin's controller takes over.